 The Linksys setup process can take a long time, however, partly because each hardware piece is an individual router out of the box.
 To form a mesh, you must link them together one by one.

 The Orbi, on the other hand, is available in two types of hardware units.
 There's the RBR750, which is a tri-band Gigabit router that also has one WAN port and three LAN ports.
 And then there's the RBS750 satellite unit.

 In a mesh setup, you need one router and another (or more) satellite unit.
 For now, you must start with a 2-pack (or a 3-pack) and add additional individual satellites to scale up your mesh.
-In a 2- or 3-pack, the two hardware units are pre-synced, making the initial setup job a walk in the park.
+The two hardware units are pre-synced in a 2- or 3-pack, making the initial setup job a walk in the park.

-The Orbi dedicates one of its 5GHz band, the 2.4Gbps 5GHz-2, as the backhaul band at all times.
+The Orbi dedicates one of its 5GHz bands, the 2.4Gbps 5GHz-2, as the backhaul band at all times.
 This band is never available to clients.
-This is partly why the RBR75 is not available as a standalone router.
+That is partly why the RBR75 is not available as a standalone router.
 Instead, you can only find it in a multi-unit pack.

-The catch is that the backhaul link can get pretty slow, especially when you place the hardware units far enough for it to pick the 2.4GHz band as backhaul.
-So, in a fully wireless setup, the Linksys can be quite slow.
+The catch is that the backhaul link can get pretty slow, especially when you place the hardware units far enough to pick the 2.4GHz band as backhaul.
+So, in a fully wireless setup, the Linksys can be pretty slow.

 However, if you choose to use network cables to link the hardware, the Linksys will have much higher bandwidth than the Orbi, thanks to the fact all of its bands are now available for clients to connect.